 Trophies are presented to the winner and runners up in the competition, and awards are also given for the best dressed Crier and Escort.
 All competitors are awarded a certificate and presented with a memento of the event.

-This year's event has been arranged to take place on Saturday 25 April 2015, and everyone is welcome.
+Next year's event has been provisionally arranged to take place on Saturday 23 April 2016, and everyone is welcome.
 Admission is free and seating is available at no charge.

 For more information about the AHGTC, click on the following weblink: www.ahgtc.org.uk